Nurfen/Hivemind/README.md

 - Limited and slow feedback cycles of the population, as elections are only 1 time every 4 years.
-- No easy communication channel from the population towards the leaders.
-Making it difficult to bring new ideas.
+- No easy communication channel from the population towards the leaders makes it difficult to bring new ideas.
 Current communication channels are labour and time-intensive such as protests, strikes or media attention.
 - People have to vote for parties that rarely fully align with their interests.